 Movesets to Consider

-Overall this set performs best early game, before your opponent has gained momentum and set up their sweepers or entry hazards.
+Overall, this set performs best earlier in the game, before your opponent has gained momentum and set up their sweepers or entry hazards.
 As I said before, watch out for Talonflame and other flying Pokémon if you choose to run Protect or Roar instead of Stone Edge.
-Pokémon like Gengar, Alakazam and Magnezone are also things to watch out for, as they can KO you before you get a chance to hit them back or hit them with Status.
-Magnezone can trap you and potentially One-Hit KO you with Hidden Power Fire if it has Choice Specs equipped, but otherwise an Earthquake should make short work of it.
+Pokémon like Gengar, Alakazam, and Magnezone are also things to watch out for, as they can KO you before you get a chance to hit them back or hit them with Status.
+Magnezone can trap you and potentially One-Hit KO you with Hidden Power Fire if it has Choice Specs equipped, but otherwise, an Earthquake should make short work of it.
 This set is all about playing a bit slower and disrupting your opponent, do that, and this Pokémon will be your best friend.

 Cover All Your Bases

 Remember that even with Filter, high Defense and decent Special Defense, Aggron is not invincible, far from it.
 Make sure you cover his weaknesses with teammates that can resist his weaknesses, but can also take the hits that he can't.